-Oilfields are reopening, and life in West Texas is getting back to normal.
-But with so much invested in our vast but volatile local oil and gas reserves, it’s easy to miss some crucial details about what it’s really like on the Permian Basin.More about Life on the Basin
+West Texas oilfields are the driving force behind the U.S. oil and gas industry.
+And with so much invested in our vast, sometimes volatile local reserves, it’s easy to miss some crucial details about life on the Permian Basin.More about Life on the Basin

 The Permian Basin is a unique stretch of the American landscape with stunning views of the earth “touching” the sky in the distance.
 Its beauty aside, geologically, a “basin” is a depression in the earth’s surface—usually caused by erosion and long-ago earthquakes.